A Hamburger Today

 My personal experience of the tasting is biased—I knew all about the nature of the test and the identity of the samples.
 But I was shocked at the consistency of my scores.
 In every round I rated one particular brand of bottled water—Eternal—as my favorite, and I was astonished by the complexity it brought to each tea.
 A kinda dull black tea suddenly tasted rounded, malty, and sweet; an otherwise bad green had a new-found balance of bitter and creamy flavors; and the oolong I thought I knew took on a new dimension of...is that fresh biscuits I smell?

 In two of three rounds, tasters couldn't detect a difference between filtered water and tap, and when they did, filtered water scored significantly worse.
 But that result may not be true everywhere.
 New York City tap water is some of the best in the country: renowned for its clean, neutral flavor and balance of minerals.
-The difference between filtered and tap here may be small compared to other regions with harder tap water.
+The difference between filtered and tap here may be small compared to other regions with harder tap water, hence the rule I mentioned above: if you wouldn't drink your tap water as water, don't brew it as tea.

 Our Tasting Methodology: All taste tests are conducted completely blind and without discussion.
 Tasters taste samples in random order.
 For example, taster A may taste sample 1 first, while taster B will taste sample 6 first.
 This is to prevent palate fatigue from unfairly giving any one sample an advantage.
 Tasters are asked to fill out tasting sheets ranking the samples for various criteria that vary from sample to sample.
 All data is tabulated and results are calculated with no editorial input in order to give us the most impartial representation of actual results possible.